-On a regular basis, Everspin's interim CEO, Darin Billerbeck, will answer questions submitted from customers, partners, and those in the industry specifically focused on our products, business, strategy, and vision.
+On a regular basis, Everspin's CEO, Sanjeev Aggarwal, will answer questions submitted from customers, partners, and those in the industry specifically focused on our products, business, strategy, and vision.
 You can follow the discussions below, or request your own questions by submitting them via this form.

 What is MRAM?

 Everspin’s MRAM is the world’s most durable non-volatile memory, combining very high read/write cycle endurance with byte addressability and persistence.
 It can be manufactured as a discrete memory as with Everspin products, or can be embedded in System-On-a-Chip (SOC) designs.